StRigaud/clesperanto_workshop_I2K24/workshop/0_workshop_preparation/README.md

 ### Troubleshouting

+If the user interface does not look like shown above, e.g. has much less buttons, you may need to install additional packages or GPU drivers.
+Read this [troubleshooting section](https://github.com/clesperanto/pyclesperanto?tab=readme-ov-file#troubleshooting-graphics-cards-drivers) for more details.

-Any issues will be gladly answered during the workshop, do not hesite to comeforth.
+Any additional issues will be gladly answered during the workshop, do not hesite to comeforth.

 ## Fiji